 30. Opposition National Conference leader Omar Abdullah lashed out at Mufti for inaction against the two BJP ministers who attended the protest rally.

-“Mehbooba ji before you try to convince us you will be able to safeguard against future Asifas what action will you take against your Ministers who supported Asifa’s murderers?”
+“Mehbooba ji before you try to convince us you will be able to safeguard against future xxxxes what action will you take against your Ministers who supported xxxx’s murderers?”
 Abdullah countered Mufti on Twitter.